Adversarial Robustness through Bias Variance Decomposition: A New Perspective for Federated Learning: The Proposed Framework

-Note that $\mathcal{D}_s$, which is on the server, is the candidate subset of all available training examples that would lead to their perturbed counterparts.
-This is a more feasible setting as compared to generating adversarial examples on clients' devices because the server usually has much powerful computational capacity in real scenarios that allows the usage of flexible poisoning attack algorithms.
-In this case, both poisoned examples and server model parameters would be sent back to each client ({\em Backward Communication}), while only clients' local parameters would be uploaded to the server ({\em Forward Communication}), i.e., the {\em asymmetrical communication} between the clients and the server as discussed in Section \ref{sec:problem_definition}.
+Note that $\mathcal{D}_s$ (on the server) is the candidate subset of all available training examples that would lead to their perturbed counterparts.
+This is a more feasible setting as compared to generating adversarial examples on clients' devices because the server usually has powerful computational capacity in real scenarios that allows the usage of flexible poisoning attack algorithms.
+In this case, both poisoned examples and server model parameters would be sent back to each client ({\em Backward Communication}), while only clients' local parameters would be uploaded to the server ({\em Forward Communication}), i.e., the {\em asymmetrical communication}.